Beeville, Texas: History and culture

 In 1886, the first railroad was constructed through Beeville, stimulating the growth of the economy and population.
 The Southern Pacific Transportation Company operated these railroads until the early 1970s.

-Beeville was incorporated as a town in 1890, but the incorporation was dissolved the following year.
-Beeville was reincorporated as a town again in 1908.

-The city streets were paved in 1921.

-The Rialto Theater, one of the Beeville structures designed by W. C. Stephenson, cost $25,000.
-The Rialto opened on August 19, 1922, with the silent film The Three Musketeers starring Douglas Fairbanks, Sr. Admission was twenty-five cents for adults and ten cents for children.
-The theater is now used for special occasions and live performances.

-The Texas oil boom brought in many new residents, which grew the population of the city to 4,806 in 1930.

 In September 1942, Alfred Irving, who is believed to be one of the final chattel slaves in the United States, was freed at a farm near Beeville.
-Alex L. Skrobarcek and his daughter, Susie, were arraigned and eventually convicted for their crimes.
+Alex L. Skrobarcek and his daughter, Susie, were indicted by a federal grand jury in Laredo, Texas on November 9, 1942.
+The pair were found guilty in federal court in Corpus Christi on March 18, 1943.
+Alex Skrobarcek was sentenced to four years in prison, and Susie Skrobarcek two years.

-The United States Navy operated the Beeville Naval Air Station, which trained Navy airplane pilots during World War II from 1943 through 1946.
-The base was reopened in 1952 as Naval Air Station Chase Field, continuing in operation until 1992.
+The United States Navy operated the Beeville Naval Air Station, which trained Navy airplane pilots during World War II from 1943 to 1946.
+The base reopened in 1952 as Naval Air Station Chase Field, continuing in operation until 1992.

-By 1950, the population more than doubled to 9,348.

-Beeville was served by Trans-Texas Airways (TTA) during the 1950s.
-TTA operated scheduled passenger flights with Douglas DC-3 prop airliners from Chase Field with service to Brownsville, Corpus Christi, Harlingen, Houston, San Antonio and other destinations in Texas.
+Beeville was served by Trans-Texas Airways during the 1950s; it operated scheduled passenger flights with Douglas DC-3 propeller airliners from Chase Field to Brownsville, Corpus Christi, Harlingen, Houston, San Antonio, and other destinations in Texas.

 In 1967, the town was inundated by 30 in of rain during Hurricane Beulah.